Blocking ads removes funding from us!

 Daylight

-The camera comparison shows quite well that the competition from Huawei and Samsung are visibly ahead in terms of dynamic range, both for the main and the ultra-wide-angle camera.
-When it comes to sharpness, the P50 Pro slightly ahead, even if the difference is small.
+The camera comparison shows quite well that the competition from Huawei and Samsung are clearly ahead in terms of dynamic range, both with the main and ultra-wide-angle cameras.
+The P50 Pro also has a slight edge in terms of sharpness, even if the difference is small.
 However, I would like to praise Apple for the mostly natural color reproduction.
-If we use the 3x zoom on all three smartphones, the iPhone clearly wins.
-Even Samsung can't keep up on this point, despite the 3x optical zoom camera, and Huawei still uses the main camera, since the 3,5 megapixel telephoto camera is only used from 64x magnification.
-From a magnification of 10x, the differences are in favor of the P50 Pro and S21 Ultra huge.
+If we use the 3x zoom on all three smartphones, the iPhone wins by a clear margin.
+Even Samsung cannot keep up on this point despite the 3x optical zoom camera, and Huawei still uses the main camera, as the 3,5 megapixel telephoto camera is only used from 64x magnification.
+From 10x magnification, the differences in favor of the P50 Pro and S21 Ultra are huge.
 Apple still has a long way to go here.

 low light

-So disappointing are the shots taken by the iPhone 13's ultra wide-angle camera Pro also are, that's how much I like shots with the main camera.
-For my taste, the images are a bit too dark from time to time, but when it comes to sharpness and color reproduction, Apple is at the forefront and easily beats the S21 Ultra.
-The P50 Pro On the other hand, I like it a little better overall, but the difference is by no means big.
+As disappointing as the shots from the iPhone 13 Pro's ultra-wide-angle camera are, I like the shots taken with the main camera.
+The images are a bit too dark for my taste now and then, but in terms of sharpness and color reproduction, Apple is right up there with the best and easily beats the S21 Ultra.
+On the other hand, I like the P50 Pro a bit better overall, but the difference is by no means big.

 Other - especially

-iPhones have always stood out for their special features.
-The stereo speakers have been improved a step compared to the predecessor without Apple mentioning it.
-The sound seems a bit clearer, especially at higher volume.
-Thus, the speakers of the iPhone 13 Pro one of the best in the flagship segment.
+iPhones have always stood out with their special features.
+The stereo speakers have been improved a step compared to their predecessor without Apple mentioning it.
+The sound seems a bit clearer, especially at higher volumes.
+This makes the iPhone 13 Pro's speakers one of the best in the flagship segment.

 The Taptic Engine, which ensures extremely precise haptic feedback despite the smaller volume.
 It's probably the best vibration motor in a smartphone.

-The iPhone 13 has a fingerprint sensor Pro Unfortunately not, because the only option to unlock your smartphone is hidden in the recess at the top: FaceID.
-It is a three-dimensional face recognition, which is much more secure than most Android smartphones.
-In principle, it works very reliably, but unfortunately still not in landscape format and if you wear a mask, the missing TouchID sensor will be fatal.
+Unfortunately, the iPhone 13 Pro does not have a fingerprint sensor, as the only option for unlocking your smartphone is hidden in the notch at the top: FaceID.
+It is a three-dimensional facial recognition system, which is therefore much more secure than on most Android smartphones.
+In principle, it works very reliably, but unfortunately still not in landscape format, and if you wear a mask, the missing TouchID sensor is a problem.

-Additionally, the iPhone 13 supports Pro an IP68 certification at a depth of even six instead of just 1,5 meters as well as the latest communication standards such as WiFi 6, ultra wideband or Bluetooth 5.0.
-Only the connection on the underside could do with an upgrade, since Lightning is still the slow, old USB 2.0 standard.
-You have to plan more time when transferring files.
+In addition, the iPhone 13 Pro supports IP68 certification at a depth of six meters instead of just 1,5 meters, as well as the latest communication standards such as WiFi 6, ultra-wideband or Bluetooth 5.0.
+Only the port on the bottom could use an upgrade, as Lightning is still the slow old USB 2.0 standard.
+So you have to allow more time when transferring files.

 tl; dr - conclusion

-The iPhone 13 Pro is not only a very good iPhone, but also a very good smartphone in general, which definitely does not have to hide from the Android competition.
-Compared to the iPhone 12 Pro Apple has actually improved more than I initially thought.
-The display is now finally at flagship level with the smooth refresh rate of 120 Hertz, the performance is excellent as usual, the main camera is one of the best in a smartphone, the battery is surprisingly good and also such smaller things as the loudspeakers or the vibration motor are excellent.
-The iPhone 13 is perfect Pro But definitely not: The edges around the panel and the notch could still be a bit smaller, the ultra-wide-angle camera has room for improvement, I miss a fingerprint sensor, and the focal length of the optical telephoto lens isn’t for a flagship at the end of 2021 either more really contemporary, the long loading times are just ridiculous and I would have liked to have had USB-C instead of Lightning.
-In addition, there is the usual high price of 1.149 euros.
+The iPhone 13 Pro is not only a very good iPhone, but also a very good smartphone in general, which definitely doesn't have to hide from the Android competition.
+Compared to the iPhone 12 Pro, Apple has actually improved more than I initially expected.
+The display is now finally at flagship level with the smooth refresh rate of 120 Hertz, the performance is as excellent as usual, the main camera is one of the best in a smartphone, the battery is surprisingly good and even smaller things like the speakers or the vibration motor are excellent.
+However, the iPhone 13 Pro is by no means perfect: the edges around the panel and the notch could still be a bit smaller, there is room for improvement with the ultra-wide-angle camera, I miss a fingerprint sensor, the focal length of the optical telephoto lens is no longer really up to date for a flagship at the end of 2021, the long charging times are just ridiculous and I would have liked USB-C instead of Lightning.
+Added to that is the usual high price of 1.149 euros.

-Anyone who lives in the Apple ecosystem and Android is out of the question is welcome to the iPhone 13 Pro grab and be very happy with it.
-I would definitely recommend anyone who can get along with Android to take a look at the similarly good and sometimes significantly cheaper Android flagship competition.
+If you live in the Apple ecosystem and Android is out of the question, you can go for the iPhone 13 Pro and be very happy with it.
+For anyone who could also get along with Android, I would definitely recommend taking a look at the similarly good and sometimes significantly cheaper Android flagship competition.

 Recommendations for you